-Describe how the state determines the number of countable hours of participation for the activity.
-If the state uses different methods for different services or programs within the activity, the state should describe each.
+2. Describe how the State determines the number of countable hours of participation for the activity.
+If the State uses different methods for different services or programs within the activity, the State should describe each.

 Weekly hours of participation are determined by adding the total number of participation hours for the month in the activity and then dividing the total monthly hours by 4.33 (the average number of weeks per month).
 Countable hours of unsupervised homework time will not exceed the limit of one hour for each hour of class time.
 In addition, total homework time counted will not exceed the hours required or advised by the educational program.
-If the information necessary to determine countable hours is not in the case file, the CWD will make contact with the recipient and/or service provider, as appropriate.
+If the information necessary to determine countable hours is not in the case file, the county welfare department will make contact with the recipient and/or service provider, as appropriate.

-3. Describe how the state verifies the actual hours of participation for the activity.
+3. Describe how the State verifies the actual hours of participation for the activity.
 Include the procedures for obtaining and maintaining documentation of hours of participation.

-The actual hours of participation for this activity may be documented and verified using information gathered during the eligibility process, and/or other records in the case file, such as laboratory time and classroom time sheets, attendance records, and similar documentation made available by the service provider and/or participant and maintained in the case file.
-Documentation is reported to the CWD on a monthly basis.
-If documentation is not gathered during the eligibility process and information necessary to verify actual hours is not in the case file, the CWD will seek documentation from the service provider.
-For supervised homework time, documentation must include a time sheet or record of participation hours signed by the individual verifying the activity.
+The actual hours of participation for this activity may be documented and verified using information gathered during the QR 7 process, and/or other records in the case file, such as laboratory time and classroom time sheets, attendance records, and similar documentation made available by the service provider and/or participant and maintained in the case file.
+Documentation is reported to the county welfare department on a monthly basis.
+If documentation is not gathered during the QR 7 process and information necessary to verify actual hours is not in the case file, the county welfare department will seek documentation from the service provider.

+For all homework time, documentation must include a time sheet or record of participation hours signed by the individual verifying the activity.
 Documentation needed to support all the reported hours of participation in homework time is maintained in the case file.

-Documentation for supervised homework time must include the participant's name; the name of the employer, work site supervisor or other service provider; the number of hours; and the name and phone number of the person verifying the hours.
-The only documentation required for unsupervised homework time is a statement from the educational program indicating the amount of homework required.
-Once the CWD has this statement from the institution, it may be kept on file and applied whenever individuals are engaged in that course of study at the institution.
+Documentation for homework time must include the participant's name; the name of the employer, work site supervisor or other service provider; the number of hours; and the name and phone number of the person verifying the hours.